 This is our go-to tool for making sense of which particular parts of your website need improvement and how to achieve that.
 Back in the day, PageSpeed Insights didn’t show your website’s load time, it assessed your website’s mobile and desktop versions and gave them both a score between zero and one hundred.
 The tool’s newer version has kept the old features but it also says just how fast your site loads.
 Additionally, you get a list of recommendations you should follow if you want to optimize your website’s performance and lower load time.

 A Google PageSpeed score of 95+ means that your site is just about as fast as it can be.
 By the way, we have found out that all sites hosted on 10Web and built using one of our website templates get that score on Google PSI!
-You can read more about that here and test the platform out for free.
+You can analyze your website speed, find out how you can make it super fast, and test the platform out for free here.

 Probably the most popular online tool that’ll give you a visual representation of all aspects of your site’s performance including its PageSpeed and Yslow (Yahoo’s speed test) score, page size, page load time, number of requests, the order of loaded files, and the time each file takes to load.

 You can create a GT Metrix account and it’ll automatically keep a record of your site’s history of performance analysis.
 If you want to keep the reports on hard drive or elsewhere, you can also download a PDF of them.
 Overall, GT Metrix is a crucial tool for knowing just where your site stands in terms of speed and performance.

 Pingdom is another handy tool quite similar to GT Metrix.
 Its only two drawbacks are that Pingdom doesn’t recognize a CDN and that is doesn’t give you an absolute rating, but merely compares your site’s performance to that of all other sites that have ever been tested via this tool.